Test-import-organisation/test-import-events/README.txt

-So, here is a blank project
+So, here is a blank project.
+And here is an update sentensce.